-MLB All Star Voting 2018: Latest Ballot Results Before Roster Reveal
+MLB All-Star Voting 2018: Latest Ballot Results Before Roster Reveal

 It took a few years, but the American League wrested the momentum away and has dominated the series for more than 30 years.

-When the American League won last year's game 2-1 in 10 innings at Marlins Park on a home run by Robinson Cano, the junior circuit tied the series at 45-45-2.
-If they win this year's game, the American League will have the lead in the series for the first time since 1963.
+After the American League won last year's game 2-1 in 10 innings at Marlins Park on a home run by Robinson Cano, the junior circuit tied the series at 45-45-2.
+If they win this year's game, the AL will have the lead in the series for the first time since 1963.

 Fans have made their choices for starters in this year's game, and MLB will announce those players Sunday.